NabiilahArdini/data-visualization/quiz.md

    - [ ] 2015-01-01 00:42:30 UTC and 2015-12-31 05:54:25 UTC

 ___
 Now we are set to calculate the duration from a loan is posted until it is fully funded.
 We need to create a new column that contains the difference between the funded time and the posted time.
 We will call it **funding duration**.
 This column will have a data type of *time* and presented in unit of minutes.
-We need to convert them into *numeric* and divide by 60, so the time would be in hourly value.
+We need to convert them into *numeric* type and divide it by 60, so the time would be in hourly value.

+Create a new column `funding_duration` which is the result of the difference between `funded_time` and `posted_time`.
 ```
 # your code here
 ```

-Since we want to visualize the monthly average funding duration, you need to create a new column which contains the month of the posted time before aggregating the data.
+Since we want to visualize the monthly average funding duration, you need to create a new column called `month` which contains the month of the posted time before aggregating the data.
 ```
 # your code here
 ```

-Finally, we will start to aggregate the data based on the month of the posted time and the repayment interval to get the average funding duration.
+Finally, you can aggregate the data based on the `month` of the posted time and the `repayment interval` to get the average (mean) `funding duration`.
 ```
 # your code here
 ```